SoumyaMishra/vimrc/README.md

 Rename ycm_extra_c_cpp_conf.y with dot and copy .ycm_extra_c_cpp_conf.py to YCM dir.

-Usgae:
+# Usage

-To toggle the list of member functions and structures , you can use "Space + d" To jump to function definition, you can use " Space + ]" To move cursor among windows, you can use " Space + h/j/k/l" To open current directory , you can use " Space + pv" To resize to vertical windows, you can use " Space + v" To open terminal as an adjacent window, you can use " Space + t"
+* To toggle the list of member functions and structures , you can use "Space + d"
+* To jump to function definition, you can use " Space + ]"
+* To move cursor among windows, you can use " Space + h/j/k/l"
+* To open current directory , you can use " Space + pv"
+* To resize to vertical windows, you can use " Space + v"
+* To open terminal as an adjacent window, you can use " Space + t"